Gough Whitlam: Murphy raids

 In February 1973, the Attorney General, Senator Lionel Murphy, led a police raid on the Melbourne office of the Australian Security Intelligence Organisation, which was under his ministerial responsibility.
 Murphy believed that ASIO might have files relating to threats against Yugoslav Prime Minister Džemal Bijedić, who was about to visit Australia, and feared ASIO might conceal or destroy them.
 The Opposition attacked the Government over the raid, terming Murphy a "loose cannon".
 A Senate investigation of the incident was cut short when Parliament was dissolved in 1974.
-According to journalist and author Wallace Brown, the controversy over the raid continued to dog the Whitlam government throughout its term, because the incident was "so silly".
+According to journalist and author Wallace Brown, the controversy continued to dog the Whitlam government throughout its term, because the incident was "so silly".

 Gair Affair

 By early 1974, the Senate had rejected nineteen government bills, ten of them twice.
 With a half-Senate election due by mid-year, Whitlam looked for ways to shore up support in that body.
 Queensland senator and former DLP leader Vince Gair signalled his willingness to leave the Senate for a diplomatic post.
 Gair's term would not expire until the following half-Senate election or upon a double dissolution election.
 With five Queensland seats at stake in the half-Senate election, the ALP was expected to win only two, but if six (including Gair's) were at stake, the party would be likely to win a third.
 Possible control of the Senate was therefore at stake; Whitlam agreed to Gair's request and had Governor-General Sir Paul Hasluck appoint him ambassador to Ireland.
 Word leaked of Gair's pending resignation, and Whitlam's opponents attempted to counteract his manoeuvre.
 On what became known as the "Night of the Long Prawns", Country Party members secreted Gair at a small party in a legislative office as the ALP searched for him to secure his written resignation.
 As Gair enjoyed beer and prawns, Bjelke-Petersen advised the Queensland governor, Colin Hannah, to issue writs for only the usual five vacancies, since Gair's seat was not yet vacant, effectively countering Whitlam's plan.